Reginald Corbet: Background and early life

 Reginald Corbet was the third son of Sir Robert Corbet (c.
 1477–1513) of Moreton Corbet Castle, Shropshire, and Elizabeth Vernon (died 29 March 1563).
 The Corbet family were landed gentry of Anglo-Norman descent, living in the Shropshire Welsh Marches for centuries, many of whom had represented Shropshire in Parliament.

 His mother Elizabeth Vernon was the daughter of Sir Henry Vernon of Haddon Hall and Tong, and Anne Talbot, daughter of John Talbot, Second Earl of Shrewsbury.
 Elizabeth had close ties with powerful families.
-Her father had been treasurer to Arthur Tudor, the Prince of Wales.
+Her father had been treasurer to Arthur, Prince of Wales.
 The Talbots had vast estates in western and northern England.

 Reginald had two brothers: Roger Corbet (c.
 1501–1538), the heir to Sir Robert's estates, and Richard Corbet (died 1566).
 Both were to be MPs.
 However, of the three brothers, only Roger was provided for when Sir Robert died on 11 April 1513: aged about 12, he was to undergo a long wardship before coming into full possession of the Corbet estates in 1522.

 Although Sir Robert made generous provision for his four daughters, he never mentioned Richard or Reginald.
 The will dates from 1509, making it likely that the two younger sons were born after that date, so Reginald was probably little more than an infant when his father died.
 Both younger sons would have to look elsewhere for advancement.
 For Richard this meant, initially, the court, while for Reginald it was the law.